Non-backtracking Graph Neural Networks: Experiment Details

-\subsubsection{Decomposition of access time}
+\subsubsection{Decomposition of Access Time}

-First, we show that the access time equals the sum of access times between neighboring nodes.
+First, we show that the access time is equal to the sum of access times between neighboring nodes.
 When a random walker travels from $v_0$ to $v_{N}$, it must pass through all nodes $v_{n}$ on the paths.
-We can consider the entire time taken as the summation of the time intervals between when the walker arrived at $v_{n}$ and when it arrived at $v_{n+1}$.
-It is an intuitive way of understanding \cref{lem:acc-time-srw-decompose}.
+Intuitively, We can consider the entire time taken as the summation of the time intervals between when the walker arrived at $v_{n}$ and when it arrived at $v_{n+1}$.

 \begin{lemma} Given a tree $\mathcal{G}$ and path $(v_0, \dots, v_{N})$,

 \end{lemma}